 Species & Finish

-DO: “Our wood tiles come in an architectural grade veneer, on a particleboard core.
-There’s the architectural grade face on the front, so when you’re looking up from the floor.
-On the back, there’s another sheet of veneer and that balances the entire tile and gives even weight on the front and the back, so you’re not going to get warping.
-Around the edge of the tile, there’s a matching edge banding, which essentially adheres on to the side of the panel and closes off and make a total 360-degree look.
-The reason we only do veneer for wood tiles is strictly because of the size of the tile, so even on the smaller end, like a 2’ x 2’ tile, getting a piece of solid wood that big, that’s not going to warp or have any defects in it, is highly unlikely.
+DO: “Our wood tiles come in an architectural-grade veneer on a particleboard core.
+There’s the architectural-grade face on the front, so when you’re looking up from the floor, on the back, there’s another sheet of veneer and that balances the entire tile and gives even weight on the front and the back, so you’re not going to get warping.
+Around the edge of the tile, there’s a matching edge banding, which essentially adheres onto the side of the panel and closes off and makes a total 360-degree look.
+The reason we only do veneer for wood tiles is strictly because of the size of the tile, so even on the smaller end, like a 2’ x 2’ tile, getting a piece of solid wood that big that’s not going to warp or have any defects in it is highly unlikely.
 The other big reason is because getting a piece of solid wood that size is going to be incredibly expensive compared to a veneer.

 Suspension & Details